hennasoftware/just-another-game-backlog/frontend/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the `frontend/` directory and add the required credentials variables following the given example file `.env.example`.
+Create a `.env` file in the `frontend/` directory and add the required variables following the given example file `.env.example`.

 ### 4. Run the Development Server